octave-online/octave-online-server/client/README.md

 Before you can run any of the build scripts, you will need to install Node.JS.

-Once Node.JS is installed, you will need Grunt and Bower.
+Once Node.JS is installed, you will need Grunt, Bower, and Compass.

     npm install -g grunt-cli
     npm install -g bower
+    gem install compass

 Now, install the Octave Online Client dependencies like so: